hyperledger/fabric/docs/source/channel_update_tutorial.rst

                 - FABRIC_LOGGING_SPEC=DEBUG

 If you've used the ``addOrg3.sh`` script, you'll need to bring your network down.
-This can be done by issuing:
+The following command will bring all running components and remove the crypto material for all organizations:

 .. code:: bash

   ./addOrg3.sh down

-This will bring down the test network, delete all the containers and remove the crypto material for all organizations.

 When the network is down, bring it back up again.